ahmedbt/data-portfolio/projects/hospital-management/readme.md

 - **Dataset scope**
   The dataset only includes data in 2023 and may not reflect the most recent trends.
 - **Viewership Data Not Included**
-  The dataset doesn't include patient metrics such as patient wwait time or hospital stay time which are important KPI metrics in healthcare.
+  The dataset doesn't include patient metrics such as patient wait time and hospital stay time which are important KPI metrics in healthcare.

 ## VI.
 Dashboard